COIM

 www.matthey.com

-The West Deptford facilities represent two business units within the Fine Chemicals and Catalysts Division of Johnson Matthey.
+The West Deptford facilities represent business units within the Fine Chemicals and Catalysts Division of Johnson Matthey.

-The initial plant, commissioned in 1983, manufactures Platinum Group Metal catalysts and chemicals as well as
+The plant, commissioned in 1983, manufactures Platinum Group Metal catalysts and chemicals as well as refines precious metal bearing material.

-Together the facility employs approximately 440 people.
+The facility employs approximately 300 people.

 Our Products